oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

   ELSE S
 END;
 ```
-For this purpose the definition of Guard is slightly extended:
+For this purpose the definition of Guard syntax is slightly extended:
 ```
 Guard = qualident ':' qualident
         | 'SEND' ActualParameters
         | 'RECEIVE' ActualParameters
 ```

+The extended WITH statement selects the first of the channels ready to communicate and executes the listed SEND or RECEIVE guard.
+If several channels are ready to communicate at once, one of them is randomly selected.
+If no ELSE clause is present, the statement blocks until at least one channel is ready to communicate.
+If ELSE is present, the statement doesn't block but executes the statements of the ELSE clause.

 ```
 PROCEDURE FORK(p: ProcedureType